raftco/wp-prelaunchr/README.md

 No, sorry not by default and we don't plan on adding default support for more in the near future.

-It's been general accepted (and I believe proven)that more fields dramatically kills conversion rate.
+It's generally accepted that more fields dramatically kills conversion rate.
 Causing people to stop and think will not help your campaign be shared.

 ### Can we make the rest of the site members only?